What type of skateboard do I need?

 What will my child learn at Impact?

-Skateboarding is hard, but it's also a lot of FUN!
+Skateboarding can be hard, but it's also a lot of FUN!
 Your child will learn a new skill set (or improve on existing skills) in an environment that is safe, supportive, and engaging.
-Our participants learn that seeking and overcoming challenges is exciting!
-We often hear from parents and kids that their achievements at Impact inspire them to achieve in other areas of their lives, helping to increase independence and self-esteem.
+Our kids learn that seeking out challenges and overcoming them is exciting and empowering.
+We have witnessed first-hand how our participants' achievements at Impact inspires them to achieve in other areas, which in turn increases independence and self-esteem.

 Goals are set, met, refined, and reset, under the care and supervision of qualified instructors who mentor participants to meet their potential.
-You can find out more about our programs here.
+You can find out more about our programs here, or contact us if you have any questions!